SirGoodenough/HA_Blueprints/Automations/AutoFanControl.md

 Type of blueprint: AUTOMATION

+What if I am having problems getting it going?

+> You can contact me for help, [see the links below](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Automations/AutoFanControl.md#contacts).

 Why do I need this?

 > This functionality started as a way to help my Bedroom AC unit keep an even temperature throughout the bedroom over night.
 My partner wanted the fan on, but not faster than it had to be.
 I wanted it to change speeds following the temperature of the room.
 So that's what I did.